dwyl/flutter-stopwatch-tutorial/README.md

 }
 ```

-Let's breakdown these changes we just made.
+Let's breakdown the changes we just made.
-In the `main.dart` file we are creating a
+In the `main.dart` file,
+we are creating a **stateful widget**
-**stateful widget** (a widget that is not static) `StopwatchPage`.
+(a widget that is not static) `StopwatchPage`.
-These widgets have a _state_, which makes the widget dynamic
+These widgets have a _state_,
-throughout its lifetime.
+which makes the widget dynamic throughout its lifetime.
-When creating a stateful widget, a state class is created
+When creating a stateful widget,
+a state class is created alongside it,
-alongside it, representing the state of the widget
+representing the state of the widget
 and determines what is built and shown to the user.

-In this `StopwatchPage` widget, we are adding two fields to its state:
+In this `StopwatchPage` widget,
+we are adding two fields to its state:
 `_stopwatch` and `_timer`.
 The first one is literally a [`Stopwatch`](https://api.dart.dev/be/180360/dart-core/Stopwatch-class.html)
 class that is offered by the Dart SDK natively.
 This class allows us to `start`, `stop` and `reset` a stopwatch.
 It's a rather simple implementation.
-However, there are not any hooks that we have that lets us
+However, there are not any hooks
+that we have that lets us rerender the UI.
+Therefore,
-rerender the UI.
-Therefore, we create the second field `_timer`,
+we create the second field `_timer`,
-which will rerender the `Text` containing the time elapsed
+which will rerender the `Text`
-every **200ms**.
+containing the time elapsed every **200ms**.

 In the UI, we have two buttons.
-One button toggles between `Start` and `Stop`, which is handled
+One button toggles between `Start` and `Stop`,
-by the `handleStartStop` handler.
+which is handled by the `handleStartStop` handler.
-At the end of the handler we add a `setState(() {})`,
+At the end of the handler,
+we add a `setState(() {})`,
 which forces a re-render of the UI.

 The `Text` showing the time elapsed makes use of the
-`formatTime` function we added to `utils.dart` to
+`formatTime` function we added to `utils.dart`
+to correctly format
-correctly format and show the elapsed time.
+and show the elapsed time.

 Your app should now look like this.

 <img width="600" alt="basic_setup" src="https://user-images.githubusercontent.com/17494745/202561805-a9e60139-027e-4e7c-9a43-d411652432a4.png">

-You can press the button and it will toggle
+You can press the button
-between "start" and "stop" and
+and it will toggle between "start" and "stop",
-pause and restart the stopwatch.
+pausing and restarting the stopwatch.

 ## Persisting timers